An Overview of MCT Oil and Medium-Chain Triglycerides

 What Are the Sources of MCT Oil?

-MCT oil is a byproduct of coconut or palm kernel oil that is produced by extracting pure MCTs from the whole food.
+MCT oil is most often made from coconut or palm kernel oil, and is produced by extracting pure MCTs from the whole food.
 Coconut oil is the primary source for MCT oil, but palm kernel oil is also very common, making up nearly 34 percent of MCT oil production.
 Consumers sometimes confuse MCT oil and coconut oil as being the same product, but coconut oil contains all four types of MCTs as well as other fats.
 MCT oil, on the other hand, contains only specific MCTs and no other kinds of fats.

 MCT oil is produced in a process called fractionation that extracts the caprylic and capric acid from the other fats in the coconut or palm oil.
 Once these MCTs are isolated, a chemical process called lipase esterification is used to produce triglycerides using the enzyme lipase.
 Next, the lipase is filtered out, and the oil goes through deacidification, bleaching and deodorizing.
 After a quality analysis, the final product of MCT oil is ready for consumption.
 Despite being produced in a lab, MCT oil contains entirely natural fats.